norekdcs2020/Bindulator_v0.304_archive/README.md

 ## Features & limitations
 **Whole workbook:**
-- Visualize any DCS World airplane binds - on paper and on kneeboard (+VR tested)!
+- Visualize any DCS World airplane binds - on PDF and on kneeboard (VR tested!),
 - Support to visualize binds of up to two Controllers per a Template,
 - Binding only one function to a button is accepted + modifier 1 + modifier 2,